SamOBrienOlinger/SamOBrienOlinger/README.md

 For me anyway, one of the most interesting and positive aspects of making the move to Software Development has been finding out how much I enjoy each stage involved in the process of delivering a high-quality product.

-The mindset, creativity and dsicipline required to perform the trapeze act Developers do every day in order to balance Form and Function just fascinates me.
+The mindset, creativity and discipline required to perform the trapeze act Developers do every day in order to balance Form and Function just fascinates me.
 I very much hope to be able to walk that tightrope myself for a long time to come.

 ![Chaplin](https://res.cloudinary.com/dzhbg6go0/image/upload/v1693216950/Github%20README%20CV/Chaplin5_y2rjto.jpg)